Transformation Driven Visual Reasoning

 When sampling the transformation sequence, we balance four factors in total.
-The first factor is the length of transformation so that the numbers of samples with different transformation lengths are equal.
-The statistic result of the transformation length can be found on the left of the second row in Figure~\ref{fig:statistics}.
-The other three factors target to the elements of atomic transformations.
-For the part of object, we balance the object number, and for the value, we balance the $n$-gram atomic transformation and the move type.
+The first factor is the length of transformation so that samples with different transformation lengths are equal in terms of size.
+The statistic result of the transformation length can be found in Figure~\ref{fig:statistics} on the left side of the second row.
+The other three factors are all about the elements of atomic transformations including the object number for object and the move type and $n$-gram atomic transformation for the value.
 The object number is directly balanced over all samples and the result is shown in the middle of the second row in Figure~\ref{fig:statistics}.
-As for the value, it should be handled more carefully than the object number, since for a specific initial scene graph, the availability of different atomic transformations is different.
+The move type is also strictly balanced and the statistics is shown in the right of the second row in Figure~\ref{fig:statistics}.
+As for the $n$-gram atomic transformation, it should be handled carefully, since for a specific initial scene graph, the availability of different atomic transformations is different.
 For example, changing the color of one object can always be successful, but changing the position of an object with a specific direction and step may be failed because of overlapping.
-Furthermore, without considering to balance the value throughout the sub-sequence of atomic transformations, the possibility of the concurrence of atomic transformations with low successful probability will be much lower than others.
+Thus, the concurrence of different atomic transformations has different probability.
 For example, four atomic transformations on position will be less possible than four atomic transformations on color exist in one sequence.
-We called sub-sequence with the length $n$ as $n$-gram atomic transformations.
+Therefore, we need to consider to balance the value throughout the sub-sequence of atomic transformations.
+In the following, we will call a sub-sequence with the length $n$ as a $n$-gram atomic transformation.
 Table \ref{tab:n_gram} shows the statistics of this factor.